manavkaushik/Foreign-Exchange-Rate-Prediction-using-VAR-SVM-and-LSTM/README.md

 - Recurrent Neural Networks (a Contemporary Deep Learning Technique).
 <br/>
-We have used monthly historical data for several macroeconomic variables from April 1994 to December 2018 for USA and India to predict USD-INR Foreign Exchange Rate.
+We have used monthly historical data (from Bloomberg and Federal Reserve Economic Data) for several macroeconomic variables from April 1994 to December 2018 for USA and India to predict USD-INR Foreign Exchange Rate.
 The results clearly depict that contemporary techniques of SVM and RNN (Long Short-Term Memory) outperform the widely used traditional method of Auto Regression.
 The RNN